joaovitorbatista/codeigniter4-crud/README.md

 ## 🛠️ Open and run the project

-Execute 'php spark serve' e acesse `http://localhost:8080/`.
+Execute 'php spark serve' and click `http://localhost:8080/`.

 ## 🔨 Technologies used